Wavelet penalized likelihood estimation in generalized functional models: Estimation of the linear part: study of the behaviour of

-The wavelet transform is orthonormal and thus $\bxi_i^W$ has the same properties of $\xi_i$.
-When these variables satisfy an subgaussian assumption such as (A4.1) or (A4.2), we can apply a control of the term using entropy similar to what has been done before, lying on \cite{VanderGeer00}.
+The wavelet transform is orthonormal and thus $\bxi_i^W$ has the same properties as $\xi_i$.
+When these variables satisfy an sub-gaussian assumption such as (A4.1) or (A4.2), we can apply a control of the term using entropy similar to what has been done before, using \cite{VanderGeer00}.